riker-rs/riker/README.md

 ### pre-commit

 Before you commit your code [pre-commit](https://pre-commit.com/) integrates as a git hook to automatically check your code.
-Please don't skip git hooks (even if you do TravisCI will automatically fail).
+Please don't skip git hooks (even if you do the travis TravisCI build will still fail).

 There are two different approaches you can use to run pre-commit